kingcons/study-group/crafting-interpreters-2020/glossary.md

 ## The Glossary

-### Curry-Howard Isomorphism
-A 20th century mathematical discovery of the close relationship between formal logics (proof systems) and computational calculi, such as the typed lambda calculus.
-In short, this shows that every program corresponds to some mathematical proof and any proof can be modeled by a program.
+Compiling: Translates source code from one language to another language without executing it.

+Curry-Howard Isomorphism: The relationship between formal logics (proof systems) and programs.

+Interpreter: Takes in source code and runs it immediately.